Joecunliffe98/golden-square-in-python/challenges/09_design_a_class_system/design_recipe.md

         # minutes: as integer
         # Returns the longest entry that the user can read from the diary list

+    def check_for_number(self, contacts, entry):
+        # Parameters:
+        # contacts: as class
+        # entry: as string
+        # adds phone number to contacts list if one is present

 Class Contacts:
     def __init__(self):
         Create list